The Carnival Custom of Boules & Genitsaroi

 The “kalésmata”

 The tradition, known locally as “Boules or Genitsaroi,” is the heartbeat of Naousa’s Carnival festivities.
-Only young men participate, and even the role of the “bride-Boula” is taken on by a man, attired in a costume of broad, flowing garments adorned with floral headpieces and shimmering silver—a testament to the skill and care that goes into every detail.
+Only young men participate, and even the role of the “bride-Boula” is taken on by a man, attired in a costume of broad, flowing garments adorned with floral headpieces and shimmering silver.
 I learned that months before the event, families carefully curated expensive, sometimes even heirloom, clothing and jewelry for this day.
-The act of dressing for the ritual is itself a profound homage to both past and present.
+The act of dressing for the ritual is itself an homage to both past and present.

 Father and son are greeting the mpoulouki